Meet the National Committee

 - Chicago, IL

 Kevin is a professional mechanical engineer for Christopher B. Burke Engineering, LTD near Chicago, providing engineering services for government electrical, water distribution, and pumping application projects.
-Kevin is the liaison between the Alpha Phi Omega National Service Fraternity and the Scouting Alumni Association Committee.
+Kevin is the liaison between the Alpha Phi Omega National Service Fraternity and the Scouting Alumni and Friends Committee.
 As a committee member for the National Scouting and Youth Services Committee for APO, he has been working on the partnerships between APO chapters and youth-serving organizations around the country.

 He is also a national camp assessor and is involved with the Northeast Illinois Council’s Wilderness Engineering Society, properties, NESA, and shooting sports committees.